June 30, 2016

 "They may have operations, logistics, supply chain type roles in addition to the technical backgrounds, but they need additional courses or skill sets to step into managerial roles," Cappa said.
 "They are people with entry to mid-level experience looking to advance."

 The benefits of seeking a management position are clear.
-The U.S. Bureau of Labor Statistics finds that construction managers, who typically need to have a bachelor's degree, earn an average salary of $87,400 a year.
-The equivalent position in manufacturing pays $93,940.*
+The U.S. Bureau of Labor Statistics finds that construction managers, who typically need to have a bachelor's degree, earn an average salary of around $89,000 a year.
+The equivalent position in manufacturing pays about $97,000.

 Beyond the financial rewards, stepping into a management position means having the power to help influence your company's operations and make sure processes go smoothly for employees and customers alike.
-The technical degree program will teach you skills like planning a major project's costs, scheduling, logistics and risks, and shepherding it through from start to finish.
-The courses cover ways to optimize resource usage, keep expenses down and troubleshoot issues that may arise.
+The technical degree program will teach you skills such as planning a major project's costs, scheduling, logistics and risks, and shepherding it through from start to finish.
+Courses cover ways to optimize resource usage, keep expenses down and troubleshoot issues that may arise.
 You'll also learn Six Sigma methodology, which is in demand at many businesses of all sizes.

 In an increasingly global economy, it's no longer enough for businesses to do the same things they've always done.
 Manufacturers must update their technology and supply chain practices to compete with firms in China and India - not to mention the firm next door that's introducing new practices all the time.
 Construction companies are creating new divisions to install solar panels and maximize building efficiency to meet customer demand for green buildings.
 A whole new industry is emerging to harness wind energy and reduce our dependence on coal and oil.

 Technical professionals who understand the complicated questions that come out of these changes are poised to find exciting new work to do.
 There's enormous demand for employees ready to take on leadership roles.
-For example, a recent survey by the Associated General Contractors of America found that 52 percent of contractor firms were having trouble filling salaried positions, particularly for supervisors and project managers.
+For example, a recent survey by the Associated General Contractors of America found that 52% of contractor firms were having trouble filling salaried positions, particularly for supervisors and project managers.
 Managers with technical degrees, who understand the challenges of becoming leaner, managing budgets for growth or entering a whole new market, are a valuable asset.
-The SNHU online technical management BS degree can provide you with the skills you'll need to handle these big-picture issues and apply them in real time at your own company.
+A bachelor's in technical management can provide you with the skills you'll need to handle these big-picture issues and apply them in real time at your own company.

-The online program at SNHU means you can get your work done in the evenings, on your day off or whenever it makes sense for you.
-The technical degree program offers six 9-week terms per year.
-By remaining at work while pursuing your education, you'll be positioned to apply for jobs at your company, or elsewhere, that demand a bachelor's degree.
+An online program means you can get your work done in the evenings, on your day off or whenever it makes sense for you.
+By remaining at work while pursing your education, you'll be positioned to apply for jobs at your company, or elsewhere, that demand a bachelor's degree.
 Meanwhile, you'll be able to show what you know by applying your new understanding of Six Sigma or project management software on the job.